kelvinelvis/remus/README.md

 Remus is a dynamic AI-powered bot designed to post updates, interact with trends, and engage with users on Twitter every hour.
 What makes this bot unique is its **machine unlearning** capability, allowing it to gradually unlearn its personality and relearn a new one over time, enabling dynamic evolution and adaptability.

+# How it works:

+It is powered by gpt4 and openai.
+It achieves machine unlearning through fine-tuning. it follows this process.

+- Identifying knowledge to unlearn
+- Preparing a training dataset based on the new unlearned personality to ensure robustness.
+- Fine-Tune the Model using the generated dataset.
+- Refine Iteratively: Improve the dataset and repeat fine-tuning as needed.

 ## Requirements

 To run this project, you'll need: